OniTux/pretty-gist/README.md

 Both of these config options can be seen at the [demo url](http://www.joepettersson.com/demo/pretty-gist/).

-###Changes made by the Mouse

-in short, pretty-gist now works with Wordpress.

-- The main JS source now checks for valid user.data (and doesn't fuck up)
-- added a few more attributes to the main css file to protect it against wordpress

-There are still some small open issues.

 ###License

 Pretty code itself is licensed under the MIT license, however, the license for Highlight.js is as follows: